haihuynh98/duhocuoe/wp-content/plugins/buttonizer-multifunctional-button/readme.txt

 * Click the Activate Plugin link.

 = For manual installation: =
 * You should have access to the server where WordPress is installed.
-If you don&#39;t, see your system administrator.
+If you don't, see your system administrator.
 * Copy the plugin zip file up to your server and unzip it somewhere on the file system.
 * Copy the "Buttonizer" folder into the /wp-content/plugins directory of your WordPress installation.
 * Login to your website and go to the Plugins section of your admin panel.